arm-developer-tools/windowsperf/BUILD.md

 For more information regarding `devenv` and its command line options visit [Devenv command-line switches](https://learn.microsoft.com/en-us/visualstudio/ide/reference/devenv-command-line-switches?view=vs-2022).

-## Build specific project in the solution from command line
+## Build specific project in the solution from the command line

 ```
 > cd WindowsPerf